Joacodef/CT-RATE_classifier/src/models/README.md

 ### `vit3d.py`

-This file implements a 3D Vision Transformer (ViT) by wrapping `monai.networks.nets.ViT`.
-It adapts the powerful transformer architecture for volumetric classification tasks.
+This file implements a 3D Vision Transformer (ViT) from scratch.
+It adapts the powerful transformer architecture for volumetric classification tasks and is not dependent on MONAI.

 **Key Features:**

-  * **`VisionTransformer3D`**: The main ViT model class, which combines the MONAI ViT backbone with a custom classification head suitable for this project.
+  * **`VisionTransformer3D`**: The main ViT model class, which includes all components like patch embedding, multi-head attention, and transformer blocks built with PyTorch.

 **Available Variants:**